larsjanssen6/underconstruction/README.md

 ## Contributing

-I would love to hear your ideas to improve my code style and conventions.
+I would love to hear your ideas to improve my codeing style and conventions.
 Feel free to contribute.

 ## Security

 If you discover any security related issues, please email mail@larsjanssen.net.
-You could also make an issue.
+You can also make an issue.

 ## Credits